endlos99/xdt99/doc/MANUAL.md

 the bytes, where non-printable characters are shown as `.`.
 All values are in hexadecimal.

-For reasons explained in section _E/A Utility Functions_, this file will might crash when run.  `xas99` even reminds us that some utility functions are missing.
+For reasons explained in section _E/A Utility Functions_, this file might crash when run, as some _referenced_ functions are missing.  `xas99` even informs us about the missing functions:

     > --- <L> **** -
     ***** Warning: Unresolved references: VSBW, VMBW, KSCAN, VWTR

-We can ignore this warning only for object code, i.e., for E/A option 3 programs.
-To add the missing functions to our image, we need to assemble with this command:
+We can ignore this warning only for object code intended for E/A option 3, as the Editor/Assembler cartridge will provide the missing utility functions.
+For our image, however, we need to add these routines ourselves by assembling with this command:

     $ xas99.py -R -i ashello.asm vsbw_ea.asm vmbw_ea.asm vwtr_ea.asm kscan_ea.asm